holochain/holochain/docs/specs/src/hwp_1_intro.md

 [^byzantine]: Some readers may come to the problems of distributed coordination
     from the framework laid out by the literature on Byzantine Fault Tolerance.
-These axioms and a discussion of why start with them are explained in our paper The Players of Ludos: Beyond Byzantium
+These axioms and a discussion of why to start with them are explained in our paper The Players of Ludos: Beyond Byzantium
     \[LINK: [[The Players of
     Ludos]{.underline}](https://docs.google.com/document/d/1HBNgIooElD5widCuX9XmiOzbVIpEF5XXH67mZbnUFjo/edit#)\].

-1.  **Coordination arises from agents** starting from the same ground-rules and then, any single agent's ability to act *as soon* as they have confirmed to their satisfaction that other agent's previous actions conform to those ground rules.
+1.  **Coordination arises from agents** starting from the same ground-rules, and then any single agent's ability to act *as soon* as they have confirmed to their satisfaction that other agent's previous actions conform to those ground rules.
 (Thus, in our frame, coordination looks like alignment heading in the same direction,